1. basic issues

 - and are strongly rejected by a large part of the population or the employees.

-if the shareholders have half the seats.
+if the shareholders have half the seats and votes.

 At the same time, an equal number of members of the shareholders then lose their voting right